Have you Been Charged with Selling Marijuana in Georgia?

 The amount was incorrect: If you can prove that the amount seized was less than the amount you are charged with, then you would be eligible to have the charged reduced or receive a lesser sentence.
 Mistakes happen, and the amount of marijuana found has a large impact on your case.

 Innocence: Witness testimony or an alibi can be used to help prove your innocence.
-If you have any of these things, contact one our Lawyers, so they can help you try to get the charges dropped.
+If you have any of these things, contact one of our Sale of Marijuana Lawyers in Georgia, so they can help you try to get the charges dropped.

 What are not Defenses